-More information, including a listing of states that currently have premium assistance programs, is available in the Other Plan Information section, Free or Low-Cost Health Coverage to Children and Families section of this summary plan description.
+More information, including a listing of states that currently have premium assistance programs, is available in the Other Legislation That Can Affect Your Benefits chapter, Free or Low-Cost Health Coverage to Children and Families section of this summary plan description.

-When Participation Begins The following chart shows when participation begins under the following plans, provided you or your dependents are eligible.
+When Participation Begins The following chart shows when participation begins under the following plans, provided you and/or your dependents are eligible.

-Plan Participation Begins: Dental PPO Employee Coverage On your hire date, if you enroll in a dental plan within 31 days of your hire date.
-On the day you first become eligible, if you enroll in a dental plan within 31 days of the date you first become eligible.
+Plan Participation Begins: Employee Coverage On your hire date, if you enroll in a medical or dental plan within 31 days of your hire date.
+On the day you first become eligible, if you enroll in a medical or dental plan within 31 days of the date you first become eligible.
 The day you acquire a dependent child, if you enroll within 31 days of the birth or the earlier of the date of adoption or placement for adoption.
 On the first day of the month coinciding with or following the date of your marriage, if you enroll within 31 days of your marriage.
-On the first day of the month coinciding with or following the date all of the requirements listed on the Chevron Affidavit of Domestic Partnership are first met, if you enroll within 31 days of first meeting the requirements listed on the Chevron Affidavit of Domestic Partnership (F-6) form.
-The following January 1, if you enroll in a dental plan during the open enrollment period.
+On the first day of the month coinciding with or following the date all of the requirements of the Chevron Affidavit of Domestic Partnership are first met, if you enroll within 31 days of first meeting the requirements of the Chevron Affidavit of Domestic Partnership.
+The following January 1, if you enroll in a medical or dental plan during the open enrollment period.
 Dependent Coverage On the same day your coverage begins, if you enroll yourself and your dependents at the same time.
 On the date of birth, if you enroll a newborn child within 31 days of the date he or she is born.
 On the date of adoption or on the date the child is placed with you for adoption (if earlier), if you enroll the child within 31 days.
 On the first day of the month coinciding with or following the date he or she becomes eligible, if you enroll a new spouse/domestic partner, child or stepchild (other than a newborn or newly adopted child) within 31 days.
-The following January 1, if you enroll in a dental plan during the open enrollment period.
+The following January 1, if you enroll in a medical or dental plan during the open enrollment period.
 Before-Tax Contribution Plan Generally, at the same time as your participation in any one of the health plans.
+The first time is a first time as your participation in any one of the health plans.
 The following January 1, if you enroll in the plan during the open enrollment period.